California high school football hazing scandal may widen

 Dos Palos High is the only high school in the city of 5,000 residents about 60 miles northwest of Fresno.

-Two 17-year-olds and a 16-year-old were each charged Thursday with felony false imprisonment and misdemeanor hazing, District Attorney Larry D. Morse II told the Merced Sun-Star (http://bit.ly/2cJDYjy).
-They were not identified because of their ages.
+Two 17-year-olds and a 16-year-old were each charged Thursday with felony false imprisonment and misdemeanor hazing, District Attorney Larry D. Morse II said.
+The boys were not identified because of their ages.

-The police chief described the confirmed hazing incident as 1serious, saying residents should prepare themselves to be shocked before details are made public.
+The police chief described the confirmed hazing incident as serious, saying residents should prepare themselves to be shocked before details are made public.

 Police, prosecutors, and school district Superintendent Bill Spalding declined to provide specifics, citing the continuing investigation.